 - A black and white fundus photograph or photo of the retina and optic nerve is taken.

 - A colour photograph of the retina and optic nerve is also taken

-- Anethestist then gives a 6-second bolus injection of 2-5 cc of sodium fluorescein into a vein in the arm through the veinflow.
-In the earlier days the dye used to be given orally.
-This was also known as oral fluorescein angiography.
-These days inly the intravenous injection route is used.
+- The anaesthetist then gives a 6-second bolus injection of 2-5 cc of sodium fluorescein into a vein in the arm through the vein flow.
+We gave the dye orally in the earlier days, known as oral fluorescein angiography.
+These days only use the intravenous injection route.

-- A series of black-and-white or digital photographs are taken of the retina before and after the fluorescein reaches the retinal circulation (approximately 10 seconds after injection).
+- We take a series of black-and-white or digital photographs of the retina before and after the fluorescein reaches the retinal circulation (approximately 10 seconds after injection).

-- These early images are important because they allow for the recognition of autofluorescence of the retinal tissues.
+- These early images are important because they allow for recognising autofluorescence of the retinal tissues.
 Photos are taken approximately once every second for about 20 seconds, then less often.